-You may be able to start receiving your pension as early as age 55 and you must start receiving your pension no later than age 75.
+You may be able to start receiving your pension as early as age 55 (with the minimum retirement age is increasing to 57 in 2028) and you must start receiving your pension no later than age 75.
 The Plan is set up for members to start receiving their pension from age 60.
 If you choose to receive your pension earlier, it may be reduced as it is being paid sooner than expected.

 You can check the earliest age you can receive your pension unreduced by logging into My Pension.
 If you are still employed by the Company and building your pension in the Plan (an Active member) you should discuss your options with your HR representative as the choices available to you may not be exactly as described here.

 When you retire you will have the option to exchange part of your pension for a tax-free cash lump sum - up to a maximum amount set by HM Revenue & Customs (HMRC).

 This lump sum is known as a “Pension Commencement Lump Sum (PCLS)”.

 The terms for exchanging pension income for a cash lump sum may be reviewed and altered by the Trustee from time to time.